deeksha-varma/portfolio_project_1/README.md

 ## Credits
 ### Content
-* The font came from [Google Fonts](https://fonts.google.com/)
+* The font came from [Google Fonts](https://fonts.google.com/).
-* The icons came from [Font Awesome](https://fontawesome.com/)
+* The icons came from [Font Awesome](https://fontawesome.com/).
-* The markdown syntax used to write README doc were referenced from [Git Hub Doc](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+* The markdown syntax used to write README doc were referenced from [Git Hub Doc](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 * The donut names on the menu page were based out of creativity and for some Google was used as reference.
-* This README file was adapted from the projects - [Art School](https://github.com/URiem/art-school) and [Reflection](https://github.com/MikeR94/CI-Project-Portfolio-1)
+* This README file was adapted from the projects - [Art School](https://github.com/URiem/art-school) and [Reflection](https://github.com/MikeR94/CI-Project-Portfolio-1).
+* The text content for the About Page - history and mission were generated using ChatGPT.
+* The inspiration for the menu page was taken from [WIX](https://www.wix.com/website-template/view/html/2993).
+* The inspiration for the about page layout/design was taken from the following Code Institute [project](https://4n4ru.github.io/CI_MS1_BodelschwingherHof/about.html).
+* The inspiration for the contact page layout/design was taken from the following Code Institute [project](https://4n4ru.github.io/CI_MS1_BodelschwingherHof/contact.html).
+* The website landing page inspiration was taken from [Dribble](https://dribbble.com/shots/8926046-Donut-Landing-Page-UI/attachments/1087084?mode=media).

 ### Media